BLCM/bl3mods/Apocalyptech/README.md

   advantage of its movement speed increase, though now that I've figured out how to do a proper movement speed mod, that effect isn't nearly as useful.
 Still, it's a good testing gun anyway so I'll stick with it.
+  Also prevents EM-P5 from spawning with the x2 grip, since that causes ammo consumption again.
 - `transformer_super_buff.txt` - Cheat mod which makes the Transformer
   practically invulnerable.
+- `modtest_char_setup.txt` - Used to create a max-level character, with max-level starting gear (Crader's EM-P5 and Transformer), right at the very beginning of the game.
+See the mod comments for specific info.
 - `first_gun_testing_gear.txt` - Modifies the opening chest in Covenant
   Pass to contain a Crader's EM-P5 and a Transformer.
 Also improves the second-gun chest to not be rarity/manufacturer-locked.